Bryan Reynolds Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Bryan Reynolds (.436 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jack Flaherty and the St. Louis Cardinals at PNC Park, Friday at 7:05 PM ET.
+On Saturday, Bryan Reynolds (hitting .225 in his past 10 games) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 4:05 PM ET.

-In his last game, he racked up three RBI (going 1-for-5 with ) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals